maxim-saplin/mcp_safe_local_python_executor/README.md

 ## Security

 Be careful with execution of code produced by LLM on your machine, stay away from MCP servers that run Python via command line or using `eval()`.
-The safest option is using a VM or a docker container, though it requires some effort to set-up, take resources.
+The safest option is using a VM or a docker container, though it requires some effort to set-up, consumes resources/slower.
 There're 3rd party servcices providing Python runtime, though they require registration, API keys etc.

 `LocalPythonExecutor` provides a good balance between direct use of local Python environment (which is easier to set-up) AND remote execution in Dokcer container or a VM/3rd party service (which is safe).
 Hugginng Face team has invested time creating a quick answer safe option to run LLM generated code used by their code agents.
 This MCP server builds upon it: